-USA Compression GP, LLC, a Delaware limited liability company, serves as our general partner and is referred to herein as the "General Partner".
-The General Partner was wholly owned by Energy Transfer Equity, L.P. ("ETE"), through its wholly owned subsidiary, Energy Transfer Partners, L.P. ("ETP LLC").
-In October 2018, ETE and Energy Transfer Partners, L.P. ("ETP") completed the merger of ETP with a wholly owned subsidiary of ETE in a unit-for-unit exchange (the "ETE Merger").
-Following the closing of the ETE Merger, ETE changed its name to "Energy Transfer LP" and ETP changed its name to "Energy Transfer Operating, L.P."
-Upon the closing of the ETE Merger, ETE contributed to ETP 100% of the limited liability company interests in the General Partner.
-References herein to "ETP" refer to Energy Transfer Partners, L.P. for periods prior to the ETE Merger and Energy Transfer Operating, L.P. following the ETE Merger, and references to "ETE" refer to Energy Transfer Equity, L.P. for periods prior to the ETE Merger and Energy Transfer LP following the ETE Merger.
+USA Compression GP, LLC, a Delaware limited liability company, serves as our general partner and is referred to herein as the "General Partner."
+The General Partner has been wholly owned by Energy Transfer Operating, L.P. ("ETO") since October 2018, when Energy Transfer Equity, L.P. ("ETE") and Energy Transfer Partners, L.P. ("ETP") completed the merger of ETP with a wholly owned subsidiary of ETE in a unit-for-unit exchange (the "ETE Merger").
+Following the closing of the ETE Merger, ETE changed its name to "Energy Transfer LP" ("ET LP") and ETP changed its name to "Energy Transfer Operating, L.P."
+Upon the closing of the ETE Merger, ETE contributed to ETO 100% of the limited liability company interests in the General Partner.
+References herein to "ETO" refer to ETP for periods prior to the ETE Merger and ETO following the ETE Merger, and references to "ET LP" refer to ETE for periods prior to the ETE Merger.

 The USA Compression Predecessor owned and operated a fleet of compressors used to provide natural gas compression services for customer specific systems.
-The USA Compression Predecessor also owned and operated a fleet of equipment used to provide treating services, such as carbon dioxide and hydrogen sulfide removal, natural gas cooling, and dehydration.
+The USA Compression Predecessor also owned and operated a fleet of equipment used to provide natural gas treating services, such as carbon dioxide and hydrogen sulfide removal, cooling, and dehydration.
 The USA Compression Predecessor had operations located in Texas, Oklahoma, Louisiana, Arkansas, Pennsylvania, New Mexico, Colorado, Ohio, and West Virginia.